 The Bachelor of Art Education (BAE) is an undergraduate degree designed for students who intend to become art educators in P-12 (pre-kindergarten through 12th grade) schools.
 Admission to this program is by application and portfolio review only.
 Reviews are done once a year in March.
-Typically, the program admits 25 students a year.
+Typically, the program admits 20-25 students a year.
 All graduates receive the Bachelor of Art Education degree.
 While students interested in art education outside of P-12 may apply to the BAE program, the department gives preference to students' intent on teaching in schools.
 Students interested in Multi-Age, P-12 Four Year Resident Educator License in the Area of Visual Arts for the State of Ohio typically apply to the program in the spring of their sophomore year after completing Introduction to Art Education (AE 2250), BFA foundation courses, art history, and some studio courses.
 Entrance into the BAE program through the Department of Arts Administration, Education & Policy is competitive.
 Students will start the Art Education Core program in Fall semester of junior year.
 To be eligible for review, students must complete the following criteria:

-- To ensure compliance and have a credit check completed follow the requirements of the BAE program and complete a consultation with an Arts Advisor through the College of the Arts & Sciences Advising and Academic Services Office, Room100 Denney Hall (614.292.6961) (artsadvising@osu.edu) - Successfully complete Introduction to Art Education (Art Ed 2250) with a grade of B or better and Digital Artmaking (Art Ed 2520 or Art 2500) with a grade of B or better. - Successfully complete "First Year English Composition" with a grade of C or better - Have a minimum overall grade point average of 3.00 or better. - Have all transcripts of prior coursework outside of OSU evaluated by Admissions and all transferred coursework evaluated and registered on the OSU transcript.
+- To ensure compliance and have a credit check completed follow the requirements of the BAE program and complete a consultation with an Arts Advisor through the College of the Arts & Sciences Advising and Academic Services Office, Room100 Denney Hall (614.292.6961) (artsadvising@osu.edu) - Successfully complete Introduction to Art Education (Art Ed 2250) with a grade of B or better. - Successfully complete "First Year English Composition" with a grade of C or better - Have a minimum overall grade point average of 3.00 or better. - Have all transcripts of prior coursework outside of OSU evaluated by Admissions and all transferred coursework evaluated and registered on the OSU transcript.